BlockchainCommons/developer-web-site/_pages/musig-sequence-diagram.md

     Note over Party A, Coordinator: Step 0.2: Party A requests a <br/>3-party MuSig2 session

-    Party A->>Coordinator: Party A sends Coordinator 3:3 MuSig2 <br/>facilitation request and A's key agreement <br/>keys to be used introduce parties, <br/>(this request is encrypted with <br/>Coordinator⇔A key agreement)
+    Party A->>Coordinator: Party A sends Coordinator 3:3 MuSig2 <br/>facilitation request and A's key agreement <br/>keys to be used to introduce parties, <br/>(this request is encrypted with <br/>Coordinator⇔A key agreement)

     Note right of Coordinator: Step 0.3: Coordinator creates and sends <br/>single-use tokens for B and C, <br/>that introduce B & C to the coordinator, <br/>containing key agreement keys for each party, <br/>(this response is encrypted with <br/>Coordinator⇔A key agreement)